Iran votes in presidential poll tipped in hard-liner’s favor

 “If we do not vote: Sanctions will be heavier, the U.S. and Israel will be encouraged to attack Iran,” the leaflet warned.
 “Iran will be under shadow of a Syrian-style civil war and the ground will be ready for assassination of scientists and important figures.”

-State television also aired footage of a polling station set up by Soleimani's graveside in the city of Kerman.
+State television also aired footage of a polling station set up by Soleimani's grave in the city of Kerman.
+Poll workers also wore gloves and masks due to the coronavirus pandemic, with some wiping down ballot boxes with disinfectants.

 Yet the disqualification of candidates seemed aimed at preventing anyone other than Raisi from winning the election, as Khatami did in 1997 by surprisingly beating a hard-liner favored by Khamenei.
 That’s coupled with public anger for Rouhani, whose signature 2015 nuclear deal collapsed after then-President Donald Trump unilaterally withdrew America from the accord in 2018.
 Iran’s already-ailing economy has suffered since, with double-digit inflation and mass unemployment.